 The short answer is yes, with many studies backing this up (more on those below the dosage chart).
-While the exact dosage of CBD oil for dogs is not down to a science, we’ve provided a general consensus in the chart below.
+While CBD oil for dogs is not down to a science, we’ve provided a general consensus in the chart below.
 We recommend starting on the lower to mid dosage (twice per day) and increasing the dosage to the “High” level after 2-4 weeks if your dog is still showing symptoms.

 Over the last year or so, many pet owners who are interested in their dogs’ quality of life have begun to consider CBD as an option.
 In fact, these pet owners have been the driving force behind the creation of an entirely new segment of the CBD market.
 Dog-specific CBD products are widely available and include CBD-infused chewable treats and oils.
 Given the newness of CBD products for pets, it is understandable that pet owners might have questions about the most appropriate or effective CBD dosage.

 Research into the most effective pet-specific CBD dosage is becoming more common in the scientific community, with universities and the American Kennel Association working hard to obtain more information.
 At this time, though, no generally agreed upon standards have been developed.
-However, a 2018 clinical study on CBD dosage for dogs from Cornell University used the CBD oil dosages of 2mg/ kilogram and 8mg / kilogram, twice per day for four weeks, for each dog during its research into the treatment of osteo-arthritis pain.
+However, a 2018 clinical study from Cornell University used the CBD oil dosages of 2mg/ kilogram and 8mg / kilogram, twice per day for four weeks, for each dog during its research into the treatment of osteo-arthritis pain.
 They found that the lower dose was effective to increase the comfort and activity of the dogs, with no reported adverse side effects.

 Given the newness of CBD products for pets, it is understandable that pet owners might have questions about the most appropriate or effective CBD dosage.